jk1/Gradle-License-Report/README.md

     // Don't include artifacts of project's own group into the report excludeOwnGroup = true

+    // Don't exclude bom dependencies.
+    // If set to true, then all boms will be excluded from the report excludeBoms = false

     // Set custom report renderer, implementing ReportRenderer.
     // Yes, you can write your own to support any format necessary. renderers = [new XmlReportRenderer('third-party-libs.xml', 'Back-End Libraries')]